zephir-lang/zephir-docs/en/oop.md

 }
 ```

-`abstract: If a class has this modifier it cannot be instantiated:
+`abstract`: If a class has this modifier it cannot be instantiated:

 ```zep
 namespace Test;